aditya-upadhye/Notes-Manoj/Dart/README.md

 ### Data Types

-There are 2 types of available is strongly typed language: The type of a variable is known at compile time.
+There are 2 types of data types available in Dart.
+**1. Strongly typed language:** The type of a variable is known at compile time. <br>
 For example C++, Java, Swift.

-**Dynamically Typed Language:** The type of a variable is known at run time.<br>
+**2. Dynamically Typed Language:** The type of a variable is known at run time.<br>
 For example: Python, Ruby, JavaScript